zoom-studio/react-menu-list/README.md

 * `highlightedClassName`, `highlightedStyle`: These are optional and are combined with the className and style props and passed to the underlying div when the item is highlighted.
-* `index`: This an optional number which overrides the menu item's index in the MenuList for keyboard control purposes.
+* `index`: This is an optional number which overrides the menu item's index in the MenuList for keyboard control purposes.
 The order of menu items is normally determined by their position in the DOM when mounted.
 This property should be unnecessary unless you're reordering mounted menu items.
 If any MenuItems